-Why a master controller is better than a thermostat for your greenhouse operation.
+Why an automated controller is better than a thermostat for your climate controlled greenhouse

 Ceres’ patented solar design and innovative climate control technologies enable us to build year round greenhouses in any climate.
 Depending on geographic location, crop application, and specific client needs our greenhouses might operate with different types of ventilation, HVAC and other greenhouse growing systems.
-To manage our vented greenhouse designs and the different growing systems within, we’ve partnered with Atom Controllers to provide an easy-to-use automation system for monitoring and adjusting the greenhouse environment as one complete unit.
+To manage the different growing systems in both our sealed and vented greenhouse designs, we designed and built the Ceres SunSense™, a greenhouse controller that monitors and adjusts greenhouse environments as one complete unit.

-If you’re wondering what our automated greenhouse control systems can do that a thermostat can’t, you’ve come to the right place.
-We will discuss the benefits of using a Ceres master controller to automate your greenhouse growing systems and why you shouldn’t rely on a thermostat to create an optimal growing environment.
+If you’re wondering what our automated greenhouse control system can do that a thermostat can’t, you’ve come to the right place.
+We will discuss the benefits of using a Ceres SunSense™ controller to automate your greenhouse growing systems and why you shouldn’t rely on a thermostat for creating or monitoring an optimal growing environment.

-A good controller manipulates every aspect of the greenhouse effortlessly to help the grower achieve maximum yields with minimal labor and the lowest energy cost.
-With a Ceres fully integrated controller you can connect and automate the following hardware:
+A good greenhouse controller can manipulate every aspect of the grow environment effortlessly to help the grower achieve maximum yields with minimal labor and the lowest energy input.
+With Ceres’ controller you can connect and automate the following hardware:

 - Exhaust fans, ridge fans and louvers